Cultural properties of Indonesia: Legal basis

 Under Chapter VII of the act, there are several criminal offences related to cultural properties.
 The intentional damage, theft, relocation, and/or disfigurement of cultural properties, under Article XXVI, is a felony offence punishable by up to ten years in prison and/or a maximum fine of Rp.
 100 million (US$ 10,500).
 Illegal searches for cultural properties, under Article XVII, is a felony offence which can be punished by up to five years in prison and/or a Rp.
 50 million (US$ 5,250) fine.
-Persons who neglect to maintain cultural objects, as required in Article 10 subsection 1, face a criminal misdemanour charge carrying a maximum of one year in prison and a Rp.
+Persons who neglect to maintain cultural objects, as required in Article 10 subsection 1, face a criminal misdemeanor charge carrying a maximum of one year in prison and a Rp.
 10 million (US$ 1,050) fine.

 Indonesia's cultural properties are managed and studied by their respective provincial authorities known as Balai Pelestarian Cagar Budaya (BPCB).
 The BPCB does not have an official English translation, and usually remains untranslated when referred to in documents in other languages.
 Nevertheless, BPCB means "Centre for the Conservation of Cultural Properties."